NidhiSaini1/crash-course/README.md

 # crash-course
-Private repo to brush my skills for python, sql

-checking the CI/CD pipeline workflow
+setting up the CI/CD pipeline to repliacte the real time CI/CD workflow